ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/kernel/kernel-RegistrationCenterIDGenerator.jpg)

-#### 4.1.3 TSP ID Generator
+#### 4.1.3 MISP ID Generator

-Upon receiving a request to generate TSP ID, the system generates it as per default TSP ID generation logic.
+Upon receiving a request to generate MISP ID, the system generates it as per default MISP ID generation logic.

 Refer below for the process:

-1. TSP ID should be generated as per the defined logic mentioned below
+1. MISP ID should be generated as per the defined logic mentioned below
-   * TSP ID should only be numeric
+   * MISP ID should only be numeric
-   * TSP ID generated should be of length of 4 digits
+   * MISP ID generated should be of length of 3 digits (Configurable)
-   * Each new TSP ID should be incremented by 1 for each new request
+2. MISP ID generation should start from 100
-   * TSP ID generation should start from 1000
+3. Each new MISP ID should be incremented by one for each new request
-   * The number should not contain the restricted numbers defined by the ADMIN
+4. The number should not contain the restricted numbers defined by the ADMIN
-2. Responds with the TSP ID to the source
+5. Responds with the MISP ID to the source
-1. Raises an alert in case of exceptions and triggers the messages.
+6. Raises an alert in case of exceptions and triggers the messages.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/kernel/TSPID%20Generator.md)